Melkite Greek Catholic Archeparchy of Aleppo

 Melkite Greek Catholic Archeparchy of Aleppo (Latin: Archidioecesis Aleppensis o Beroeensis Graecorum Melkitarum) is an archeparchy of the Melkite Greek Catholic Church located in Syria, based in Aleppo.
-Its current archeparch is Jean-Clément Jeanbart.
+Its current archeparch is Georges Masri.

 Territory and statistics

 The archeparchy extends its jurisdiction over the Syrian governorates of Aleppo, Idlib, Raqqa, Deir ez-Zor and Hassaké (or Djéziré).
 Its archeparchial seat is the city of Aleppo, where the Cathedral of the Virgin Mary is located.

 The territory is divided into 12 parishes and has 18,000 baptized.